Winona Ryder: 1991–2000: Established actress

 Ryder's next film, the Generation X drama Reality Bites (1994), marked a departure from period films.
-Directed by Ben Stiller and co-starring Ethan Hawke, the film featured Ryder as a recent college graduate searching for direction in her life.
-According to Hawke and Stiller, the film only got greenlit due to Ryder's star status.
-Her performance received acclaim but the film did not meet its studio’s expectations in the box office.
-Ryder returned to period films later that year, appearing as Josephine March in Little Women, an adaptation of Louisa May Alcott's novel.
-The film received widespread praise; critic Janet Maslin of The New York Times wrote that the film was the greatest adaptation of the novel, and remarked on Ryder's performance: "Ms. Ryder, whose banner year also includes a fine comic performance in "Reality Bites, plays Jo with spark and confidence.
+Directed by Ben Stiller and co-starring Ethan Hawke, the film featured Ryder as a recent college graduate searching for direction in life.
+According to Hawke and Stiller, the film got greenlit only due to Ryder's star status.
+Her performance received acclaim but the film did not meet its studio's expectations in the box office.
+Ryder returned to period films later that year, appearing as Jo March in Little Women, an adaptation of Louisa May Alcott's novel.
+The film received widespread praise; critic Janet Maslin of The New York Times wrote that it was the greatest adaptation of the novel and that "Ms. Ryder, whose banner year also includes a fine comic performance in Reality Bites, plays Jo with spark and confidence.
 Her spirited presence gives the film an appealing linchpin, and she plays the self-proclaimed 'man of the family' with just the right staunchness."
-Ryder received her second Best Actress Oscar nomination for the role.
+Ryder received her second Oscar nomination for the role, this time as Best Actress.
 In 1994, Ryder also made a guest appearance in The Simpsons episode "Lisa's Rival" as Allison Taylor, whose intelligence and over-achieving personality makes her an adversary of Lisa.

 Ryder's next starring role was in How to Make an American Quilt (1995), an adaptation of the novel of the same name by Whitney Otto, co-starring Anne Bancroft, Maya Angelou, and Ellen Burstyn.
 The film grossed nearly four times its budget and received mixed to positive reviews from critics.
 The same year, Ryder narrated Anne Frank's The Diary of a Young Girl, for which she received a Grammy Award nomination.
-A review by Audiofile praised her performance, saying "Winona Ryder is the perfect narrator for this work.
+A review by Audiofile praised her performance, saying, "Winona Ryder is the perfect narrator for this work.
 Her voice sounds very young, matching the 14-year-old's enthusiasm and frustrations."